Ahmed291005/ReqPilot/Project_Report.md

 1.  **Frontend Interaction:**
     *   The user interacts with a chat interface built with **React** and **Next.js**.
 All UI elements are standard, reusable components from the **shadcn/ui** library, styled with **Tailwind CSS**.
-    *   Global state, such as the cumulative list of requirements, user stories, and stakeholders, is managed using **React Context** (`AppStateProvider`).
+    *   Global state, such as the cumulative list of requirements is managed using **React Context** (`AppStateProvider`).
 This ensures that data is consistently available across different pages and components.

 2.  **Conversational AI:**
     *   When a user sends a message, the frontend calls a server action that triggers the `continueConversation` Genkit flow.